Olvisgil/LogInWithAlbedo/README.md

 ### `npm i`

-In the project directory, you can run:
+When the dependencies are installed, you can run it by typing the following command:

 ### `npm start`